Camshron/markdownprojects/Opstechonboarding.md

     The assigned phone number will **not be activated** until the employee completes the 911 Acknowledgement form.
 ___

-> **Disclaimer:** This document uses the Benton Sans typeface in accordance with Indiana University branding standards.
+> **Disclaimer:** This document uses the Benton Sans typeface in accordance with Indiana University branding standars.
 > For full branding guidelines, please visit the [IU School of Medicine Communications Office Branding](https://medicine.iu.edu/communications/branding) Page.
 © 2025 Joel R. Smith.
 All rights reserved.